sca075/mqtt_vacuum_camera/README.md

 ### Current Release: v1.1.0

 ### How to install:
-Using [HACS](https://hacs.xyz/) add integration, and copy the repository link in new reporsitory section.
-It is the most easy wy to setup the integration.
+Using [HACS](https://hacs.xyz/) add integration, and copy the repository link in ***new repository*** section.
 Once installed the integration add to the configuration.yaml the following configuration lines:

 ```
 camera: